Fellowships in Pediatrics

 Our Department sees opportunity in these developments.
 Key to realizing this opportunity is the awareness that fellowships must accomplish three goals:

-- Preparation of future subspecialists both cognitively and technically to practice their new discipline proficiently
+- Prepare future subspecialists both cognitively and technically to practice their new discipline proficiently.

 To facilitate the pursuit of these goals, every division in the Department has developed a training program that provides both the clinical experience and the environment for fellows to be exposed to research and taught the means to translate inquiry into scholarship.
 All the subspecialty programs are certified by the Residency Review Committee of the Accreditation Council of Graduate Medical Education and contain clinical and research experiences in accord with the guidelines set forth by the American Board of Pediatrics for subspecialty training.

 The Department of Pediatrics and the UT Southwestern Medical School offer a rich array of seminars, conferences, research opportunities, and core facilities to complement the activities of the specific program our fellows enter.

 The Department of Pediatrics has a well-established tradition of encouraging and supporting its fellows to participate in activities nationally and locally to enhance their education.
 Our fellows have been recognized for their accomplishment and academic potential by receiving a number of awards and fellowship grants from subspecialty and research societies and the American Academy of Pediatrics.